-3-Side-View B2 Housing (Devices with 8 Softkeys)
+3-Side-View B2 Housing (Devices with 8 Softkeys).
+(All dimensions in mm, except dimensions in brackets [inch].)

-The housing must be carefully earthed.
-Connect a ground cable (4 to 6 mm2 / AWG 12-10) / 1,7 Nm [15 $lb\cdot in$]) to the housing, using the screw, which is marked with the ground symbol (at the rear side of the device).
+AWARNING

-The power supply card needs a separate ground connection (2.5 mm2 / AWG 14) at terminal X1 (0.56-0.79 Nm [5-7 lb·in]).
+The housing must be carefully grounded.
+Connect a ground cable (protective earth, 4 to 6 mm2 [AWG 11-9], tightening torque 1.7 Nm [15 lb·in]) to the housing, using the screw that is marked with the ground symbol (at the rear side of the device).
+Moreover, the power supply card needs a separate ground connection (functional earth, min.
+2.5 mm2 [\leq AWG 13], tightening torque 0,56 - 0,79 Nm [5-7 lb·in]).
+See the "Terminal Marking" diagram in Section "DI-4 X" to check for the correct terminal.
+All grounding connections (i. e. protective and functional earth) must be low-inductance, i. e. as short as possible, and national standards - if applicable - must be followed.